compsocialscience/summer-institute/README.md

 5. If the home page for the partner location needs a "Pre-arrival" section, add `pre_arrival: _pre_arrival.md` to the `2018/northwestern/index.md` front matter and create `2018/northwestern/_pre_arrival.md` file with the Markdown desired for that section.
 5. If the home page for the partner location needs a "Live Stream" section, add `live_stream: _live_stream.md` to the `2018/northwestern/index.md` front matter and create `2018/northwestern/_live_stream.md` file with the Markdown desired for that section.
 5. Additional images for the partner site may be added to the `2018/northwestern/` directory or an `images/` directory within that directory.

+# Partner location contributors

+Partner location contributors can be given access to particular portions of the git repository in order to make changes only to their partner site.

+## Requesting access

+In order to grant access, we'll need the GitHub usernames of the contributors and the directory name that will be used for the partner site (e.g., `/helsinki` or `/chicago`).

+## Submitting changes

+In order to make changes to your partner site and have them reflected on the main site, you'll need to get your changes into the `master` branch.
+You can do this on your own, once you've been granted access (see above).

+1. Create a new git branch.
+2. Make changes to only the directories you're allowed access to (e.g., `2018/chicago` and `_data/2018/chicago`).
+3. Commit your changes to git.
+4. Push your changes _to this repository_.
+5. Create a pull request to merge your branch into the `master` branch.
+6. If all the tests pass, you will be able to merge your changes into `master` via the button the pull request.
+If the tests fail, inspect the errors from the tests and make corrections by pushing fixes to your branch.
+7. Within a few minutes of merging into master, your changes should be deployed to the live site.
+You may need to clear your browser cache.